Florin Bratu: Dinamo and Litex

 In June 2007, he was signed by Dinamo București from Nantes for a €700,000 fee, reuniting with his former coach from Rapid, Mircea Rednic with the objective of reaching the Champions League group stage.
 He scored a goal in the second leg of the third qualifying round against Lazio after a prolonged sprint, leaving his opponent Guglielmo Stendardo behind and defeating Marco Ballotta with a precise shot, but they failed to qualify, losing 4–2 on aggregate.
 Bratu formed a partnership in Dinamo's offence with Ionel Dănciulescu, and the Romanian press called them "BD in action", a nickname inspired by the first letters of their family names and the Romanian movie "BD in action".
 By the end of the 2007–08 season, the team had no chance of winning the title, but rivals Steaua were in first position, having scheduled a match on Dinamo's ground.
 The match ended with a 2–1 victory for Dinamo with Bratu scoring a goal and providing an assist to the one netted by Dănciulescu.
 After Bratu scored his goal from a penalty, he celebrated by taking the corner flag and "machine-gunning" Steaua's fans with it, thus earning the nickname "Mitraliera" (the machine gun).
 That victory helped CFR Cluj advance to the first position and become champions after the final round of the season.

 In the following season, after 10 games Dinamo was in first position, with Bratu in good shape, as he scored six goals.
 However, in the 32nd minute of a match against CFR Cluj, due to the difficult terrain and after a duel with the strong Álvaro Pereira, Bratu suffered a sprained knee, with damage to the cruciate ligaments which kept him off the field for about one year.
 He was unable to fully recover after that, and Dinamo eventually lost the title that season.

 In the summer of 2010 Bratu joined Litex Lovech on loan from Dinamo where he stayed until December of the same year, winning a Bulgarian Supercup.

 Late career

 In January 2011, he signed for Liga I team Gaz Metan Mediaș where he spent a year and a half, playing only 11 league games there, scoring one goal in August 2011 against Voința Sibiu.
 In the summer of 2012, Bratu signed a one-year contract with Gloria Bistrița.
-He made his last Liga I appearance on 2 November 2012 in Gloria's 1–1 draw against Viitorul Constanța, having a total of 135 matches with 45 goals in the competition, also totaling 29 games with seven goals in European competitions.
+He made his last Liga I appearance on 2 November 2012 in Gloria's 1–1 draw against Viitorul Constanța, totaling 135 matches with 45 goals in the competition.